 I like this.
 It's going to upset a certain segment of the audience, but I liked it a lot.
 My only problem with it is a possible lack of clarity in presenting quite a complex situation.
 There are at least three active magical factions in what's effectively a war: (a) the Sorcerors of Zero, who aren't led by Zero and indeed she objects to them quite a lot, (b) the rogue witches, (c) the kingdom's state sorceror who's leading the witch-burnings.
 That's not counting non-rogue witches (who exist and are just trying to keep their heads down and not get burned) and individual players like Zero herself.
 Alas, though, once they're out and fighting, it's not easy to tell the difference between two big bunches of magic-users.
 Were those (a) or (b)?
 Dunno.
 Does it matter?
 They're trouble and they can cast spells.
 I got by, but that's not ideal.

-Nasty, realistic fantasies with dark themes are familiar, too, in their own way.
+Nasty, realistic fantasies with dark themes are familiar, too.
 People see violence, killing and a baddie and they set their expectations accordingly.
-Unfortunately the show then overturns that with yet another change of direction at the eleventh hour, with the ultimate threat in ep.12 being simply... people.
+This show overturns that with yet another change of direction at the eleventh hour, with the ultimate threat in ep.12 being simply... people.
 The threat is the war itself.
 If people think they can win a war, suddenly events will start snowballing away from you and it no longer matters if you're a goodie or a baddie.
 Antagonists can turn out to be good people.
 The king's noble!
 He refuses to abandon civilians.
 He's a sincere man making decisions he believes to be right, but that makes the situation more powerful when what he's seeing is a once-in-a-lifetime chance to annihilate all witches.

 "Goodies" vs. "baddies" is often the fodder of simplistic, fun stories.
 This series is exploring a society that can embrace racism and witch-burnings.
 That's what drives someone to pull almost the fantasy equivalent of an "Adrian Veidt in Watchmen" gambit.

 I've seen reviewers saying of this, "It's unsatisfying, it feels forced, and it's just plain bad writing."
-Personally I disagree with this judgement (strongly), but I can't say that it's not a semi-deconstructive plot development and so, again, it won't be for all audiences.
+Personally I disagree with this judgement (strongly), but it's a semi-deconstructive plot development and so, again, it won't be for all audiences.

 On top of that, we have the stuff that genuinely doesn't work.
 The animation goes downhill a bit.
 There are some CGI crowds in the last few episodes that look obvious and cheap.
 More importantly, I disagree with the finale's logic.
 Would witch-burnings really disappear just because you'd got rid of the witches?
 Would a medieval society care about that?
 Burn someone!
 Burn the foreigners!
 Burn anyone who's a bit different from you!
 People got burned to death in Europe for being witches for centuries and I'm pretty sure the evidence for actual magic use was generally on the flimsy side.
 If you made magic disappear, how would ordinary people know?
 (Also, in a world where magic was real, I'm pretty sure medieval states would quickly harness it and use it as a weapon against each other.
 It would be an arms race.
 The best reason why that mightn't happen could be if the witches themselves had moral objections and/or were terrified of getting involved in all that.)